Face Shape Guide

 Before you ask how to find the right hat, you first need to ask yourself “What kind of face shape am I working with?”

-Knowing how to find a hat for your face shape has two major parts.
+Knowing how to find a hat for your face shape has two significant parts.
 First, measure your head by using a measuring tape or something flexible.
 A headphone set or charger cord would even work to go around the circumference of your head like a soft measuring tape.
-You can even use our handy head sizing tool.
-If you didn't use a traditional soft measuring tape, lay what you've measured with flat against a toolbox measuring tape or ruler to get the size.
+If you didn't use a traditional soft measuring tape, lay what you've measured flat against a toolbox measuring tape or ruler to get the size.
 The second part of finding the right hat is accounting for the shape of your face and understanding what styles of hats can accentuate your best features.

 There are six basic face shapes.
 Along with them, we’ve listed basic guidelines for which types of hats might best flatter your look.

 It’s easy to remember what to wear with a round face.
 Lean toward hats with exactly the opposite features– here, angular, rather than rounded, styles work best.
-A retro-style like a fedora or cloche will work, while a beanie hat pulled low over your face will elongate it.
+For people with a round face, hats with a low crown and a wide brim will help elongate the face and give it a more angular appearance.

 Despite what we say, the final decision rests with you.
 “How to find the right hat” has everything to do with your level of confidence, and how much you enjoy the way you look when you’re wearing it.
 Factors like your numerical hat measurements, and whether your face shape is more akin to Brad Pitt than Kanye West, will also come into play.